-Which type of CEO
+Which type of CEO are you?

 Forming a successful partnership with your Executive Assistant means knowing which type of CEO you are.